M66B/FairEmail/docs/FAQ-de-rLI.md

 There are shortcuts available to:

 * eine neue Nachricht an einen Favoriten schreiben
-* erstelle Konten, Identitäten, usw.
+* Konten, Identitäten usw einrichten.

 Shortcuts require Android 7.1 Nougat or later.
 The usage of shortcuts is explained [here](https://support.google.com/android/answer/2781850).